slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Asking for a raise.
 Don’t get discouraged if you get a «no».
 Simply thank them for their time and ask «What specific outcomes would be required to receive this raise within the next 3-6 months?» If they can’t answer this question, you should probably find another employer.

 > *"Train employees well enough they could get another job, but treat them well enough so they never want to."
--- Kevin Kelly*
+-- Kevin Kelly [1952]*

 > *"Everybody wants to hire the best.
-Few of them actually pay them like they’re the best."
+Few of them actually pay them like they’re the best."  / -- Naval Ravikant [1974]*
--- Naval Ravikant*

 > *"It’s not the office that they hate, it’s the commute."
 -- realestatetrent@x*